spenceralan/rails-ecommerce/README.md

 * Hide and show product description on click
 * Show product description with asynchornous requests
 * Integrate devise and flash messages for signing in and out
+* Admin can add new products
+* New products can have decimal amounts